 I cook the vegetables separately so that the salmon doesn't become overcooked.

 Push the vegetables to one side and place the salmon fillets back in the pan with the skin side facing up.
-Pour the sauce around the pan and baste the salmon fillets to ensure the top catches the flavours of the sauce.
+Pour the sauce around the pan and baste the salmon fillets to ensure the top catches the flavors of the sauce.
 Do this continuously until the sauce has thickened slightly.

 Avoid flipping the salmon during this last step as it is more likely to break.